OvJafri/Initialize_AF/README.md

 python lat_field_biatrial_bilayer_meshtool3.py (path to folder)/target_path/ (path to folder)/target_path_ra/ LAT_Spiral4_B_Aug10.dat RA_epi Utah3 0.3 0.6

-After running the script lat_field_biatrial_bilayer_meshtool3.py, please run CombinedLAT.py (I wrote a small script CombinedLAT.py that takes the maps for RA and LA and combines them into a single map for prescribing initial conditions for driving AF simulations as per location of spirals entered by user).
+After running the script lat_field_biatrial_bilayer_meshtool3.py, please run CombinedLAT.py.
+I wrote a small script, CombinedLAT.py, that combines the maps for the RA and LA into a single map for prescribing initial conditions for driving AF simulations, based on the locations of spirals entered by the user.

 To run the script CombinedLAT.py , simply use the following commands: